 As one expert frames it; “you can own a bakery with your IRA, but you cannot be the baker.”
 Owning a business with your self-directed IRA is okay.
 Hiring yourself and paying a salary is a definite no-no. Likewise it is perfectly fine to buy investment real estate, but your IRA cannot purchase your personal residence.

 IRA promoters are offering LLC or “checkbook” IRAs despite knowing the program has not been defended successfully in court.
 It certainly does not have the blessing of the IRS.

 The IRS is explicitly warning people.
 Forbes reports the agency was asked about ads promoting these types of IRAs: “The IRS cannot comment on claims made by any particular IRA promoter, but the agency warns taxpayers to be wary of anyone claiming that gold held in your IRA can be stored at home or in a safety deposit box.”

 It appears to be only a matter of time before the IRS starts nailing such account holders to the wall.
 If so, IRA account holders will be faced difficult choice; pay the tax and penalty or hire an attorney and try to defend the scheme in court.

 If there is any certainty, it’s that the promoters behind this type of IRA will not be picking up these costs.

 Anyone reading the fine print will find they disclaim responsibility, even though they are happy to collect a handsome fee for assisting investors with setup.

-More than that, we’ve also noticed that the promoters of the “home storage” IRA scheme also tend to steer investors into rip-off “collectible” coins, especially Proof Gold Eagles and Proof Silver Eagles.
+More than that, we’ve also noticed that the promoters of the “home storage” IRA scheme also tend to steer investors into rip-off “collectible” coins, especially Proof American Gold Eagles and Proof Silver Eagle bullion coins.
 These coins are eligible to be held in IRAs but give the dealer a huge profit margin at the expense of the buyer.

 It’s telling that a few promoters of these risky "home storage" IRAs are also the bad actors when it comes to what products they promote.
 They aren’t really looking out for their customers.